Fam Time

-Fam Time is an Australian television comedy series produced by the Seven Network that is yet to air.
+Fam Time is an Australian television comedy series produced by the Seven Network.
 The series is created by Michael Horrocks and directed by Hayden Guppy.

 Fam Time follows the story of the highly dysfunctional blended Box family which, like most families today, is struggling to combine their online and everyday lives in the suburbs.

-The series was set to air in 2020, however Seven announced in October 2020 the series will now air in 2021, but still has not been aired as of 2023.
+The series was filmed in 2019, and was originally set to air in 2020.
+However Seven announced in October 2020 the series would air instead in 2021 but this never occurred.
+Ultimately, all six episodes were released on 7plus on 11 July 2024.